The bFan®

 This is especially common in people with type 1 diabetes and in people with type 2 diabetes who use insulin or sulfonylureas.
 Research in diabetes care has shown that a large share of hypoglycemia happens during the night.
 In older trial data, about 43% of all hypoglycemic episodes and 55% of severe episodes happened overnight in type 1 diabetes.
 A lot of severe nighttime lows were not noticed while the person was asleep.

-Sweating is one of the more common symptoms when hypoglycemia does cause noticeable warning signs.
+Excessive sweating, known as hyperhidrosis, is one of the more common symptoms when hypoglycemia does cause noticeable warning signs.
 One hospital based study found that 61% of symptomatic low blood sugar episodes included sweating.
 That does not mean sweat is always present.
 In fact, many nighttime lows are silent, especially in people with long standing diabetes, frequent prior lows, or autonomic nerve damage.

 A quick snapshot of the evidence helps put the pattern into context.